Fill out taxpayer identification forms

 Frequently Asked Questions

-Who typically needs to fill out a taxpayer identification form?
+Who is typically required to fill out a Form W-9?

 Can I fill out taxpayer identification forms using AI?